On this page:

 - shops with community notice boards.

-Traditional Owners may hold meetings with the communities they represent (or raise the naming proposal during regular community meetings).
+In some instances, Traditional Owners may hold meetings with the wider community that they represent (or raise the naming proposal during regular community meetings).

 Their communities should be encouraged to provide input or feedback into the process.

 The Victorian Aboriginal Affairs Framework 2018-2023

 The Victorian Aboriginal Affairs Framework 2018-2023 (VAAF) is the Victorian Government framework for working with Traditional Owners, organisations and the wider community to drive action and improve outcomes.

 The use of Aboriginal language in the naming of roads, features and localities supports the following VAAF goals:

 - Goal 18 Aboriginal land, water and cultural rights are realised

 - Goal 19 Aboriginal culture and language are supported and celebrated

 Naming authorities are encouraged to indicate how individual naming proposals support VAAF goals when compiling a naming proposal.